ZGabriello/Poneymon/README.md

 ## Game Command

 You can pause and restart the game.
 The restart button keeps the poneys' number of victories.
-You can activate the first two poneys nian mode with the buttons related to their color, or the keys "A" and "Z".
+You can activate the first two poneys nian mode with the buttons related to their color, or the keys "E" and "R".

 There also is a window where poneys' information is displayed, plus another window where the rank of each poney is displayed.